New York, Connecticut, Maine & New Hampshire Fertility Law Firm

 Frequently Asked Questions

-• The best way to prevent embryo disputes is to have an explicit, written agreement before you begin the IVF process.
-This agreement should outline what happens to your embryos in the event of divorce, death, or a change in circumstances.
+The best way to prevent embryo disputes is to have an explicit, written embryo disposition agreement before or during the IVF process.
+This agreement should outline what happens to your embryos in the event of divorce, death, a change in circumstance, or a dispute between you and your partner about the future use and disposition of your embryos.

-By defining ownership and decision-making rights in advance, you reduce the risk of confusion or conflict later on.
-Courts often look to these agreements to determine intent, so having legally sound documentation can protect everyone involved.
+By defining ownership and dispositional control in advance, you reduce the risk of confusion or conflict later on.
+While outcomes for embryo disputes across jurisdictions vary, a clear embryo disposition agreement can provide clarity and best situate you in the event of a future dispute.
 Our New York embryo dispute lawyer can help you prepare documents that reflect your wishes and comply with state law.

-• In vitro fertilization (IVF) is legal in every U.S. state, but the specific laws governing consent, embryo storage, and parentage vary by state.
-Generally, both intended parents must provide written permission for the creation and use of embryos, and clinics must retain these records on file.
+In vitro fertilization (IVF) is legal in every U.S. state, but the specific laws governing consent to assisted reproduction, the legal definition of an embryo, and legal parentage through assisted reproduction vary by state.
+Generally, both intended parents must provide written consent for the creation and use of embryos, along with written indication of their intention regarding legal parentage.
+The legal status of embryos can change across state lines, so it’s important to know your rights in your state before you create embryos.

-Our experienced IVF attorney can explain how state and federal laws apply to your treatment plan.
-For instance, some states list the intended parents on the birth certificate after IVF, whereas others require additional legal steps, such as a judgment of parentage.
+Our experienced IVF attorney can explain how state and federal laws apply to your fertility treatment and family building plan.
 Understanding your state’s requirements early can help you move through the process with clarity and confidence.

-• Egg donation is permitted throughout the United States, but laws about compensation, anonymity, and consent vary by state.
-Donors must be at least 18 years old and pass medical and psychological screenings before donation.
-Intended parents and donors should also enter into a legal agreement that defines parental rights, confidentiality, and, if applicable, payment terms.
+Egg donation is permitted throughout the United States, but laws about compensation, legal parentage, anonymity, and consent vary by state.
+Generally, egg donors must be at least 18 years old and pass medical and psychological screenings before entering into a donation agreement.
+Intended parents and donors should also enter into a legal agreement that outlines the rights and responsibilities of all parties, provides compensation and reimbursement terms, addresses expectations regarding future contact and confidentiality, and most importantly, designates who is a legal parent.

-At Oleaga Law, LLC, we help clients create agreements that respect both parties and comply with all applicable regulations.
-Doing so protects the donor’s privacy while safeguarding the intended parents’ rights to the resulting embryos or future children.
+At Oleaga Law, LLC, we help clients create agreements that respect both parties and comply with all applicable regulations and laws.
+A clear agreement protects everyone involved.

 Partnerships & Recognition